Bedford Property Owners Win Right to Demolish Historic Tudor Structure Known - Bell Tower Preserved

 The Benaim's claimed that they nor the various real estate and legal agents enlisted in the acquisition knew nothing of the Ordinance, and in fact, was not available to the public.
 Otherwise, she said, "We never would have purchased the property."

 In response, John Stockbridge, the Town of Bedford's Historian denied the so called "secrecy" of the list, as he argued in favor of the preservation of the Tudor Style structure for the Bedford Village Historic District Review Commission.
 "There is no intent to have secrets.
-This is a survey that is available for people to
+This is a survey that is available for people to look at," he said.
+"Is it sent to everybody - no, but is the wetland map sent to everybody," he asked rhetorically.

 In turn, he believed "due diligence" was not done in regards to the property owners and the real estate brokers and lawyers that acted on their behalf.
 He choose not to speculate on the intent of the various parties.